itxmuneebfarid/Real-time-Traffic-Analysis/story.md

+# real-time-traffic analysis
-📘 Project Story
+# Project Story

 In the busy digital city of London, traffic changes every second.
 To solve the constant road chaos, Muneeb and Dawood created:

-🚗 Real-Time Traffic Analysis System
+# Real-Time Traffic Analysis System

 A system designed to deliver fast, smart, and accurate traffic insights.

-👨‍💻 Graph Guru — Muneeb
+# Graph Guru — Muneeb

 Muneeb represented the entire city using a Graph Data Structure: